parthian-sterlet/sitega/README.md

 [andy02.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/andy02.cpp)
 1. char file_cor = input file of [Model's parameters](https://github.com/parthian-sterlet/sitega/blob/master/examples/diagonal_cov.mnt) from **Preparation** module
 2. int motif_len = length of motif (integer value L respecting to the optimal length of a respective traditional PWM model is recommended, default values from 50 to 100 are recommended, the best length is selected according the accuracy estimate pAUC, the partial area under curve, which is estimated in the bootstrap crossvaliation test, see the next paragraph)
-3. int size_start = start value for the number of locally positioned dinucleotides (LPDs) (a value is estimated in the bootstrap crossvaliation test, see the next paragraph)
+3. int size_start = start value for the number of LPDs (a value is estimated in the bootstrap crossvaliation test, see the next paragraph)
 4. int size_end = end value for the number of LPDs (default value is equal to the previous parameter size_start)
 5. int size_dif = variation value for the number of LPDs (default value 10)